Kirugik/myhood/README.md

     - As a user, I would like to find Contact Information for the health department and Police authorities near my neighborhood.
     - As a user, I would like to create Posts that will be visible to everyone in my neighborhood.
     - As a user, I would like to change My neighborhood when I decide to move out.
-    - As a user, I would like to, I would lile to only view details of a single neighborhood.
+    - As a user, I would like to, I would like to only view details of a single neighborhood.

 # Screenshots